intel/ai-reference-models/benchmarks/content_creation/tensorflow/draw/README.md

    ```

    The mnist directory will be passed as the dataset location when we
-   run the script in step 4.
+   run the model script in step 4.

 2. Download and extract the pretrained model:
    ```